c4tom/DreamDevBox/docs/configuration-files/php-ini.rst

    [PHP]
    memory_limit = 4096M

-In order to apply the changes you need to restart the Devilbox.
+In order to apply the changes you need to restart the DreamDevBox.
-You can validate that the changes have taken place by visiting the Devilbox intranet phpinfo page.
+You can validate that the changes have taken place by visiting the DreamDevBox intranet phpinfo page.

 Change timeout values for PHP 5.6